-10 Weird New Year's Resolutions Totally Worth Trying In 2016
+10 Weird New Year's Resolutions Worth Trying

 This year, get off the bandwagon of played out New Year's resolutions, and commit to something a little more inspired.
 While everyone and their moms are pledging to popular resolutions like giving up bad habits, going to the gym, and drinking more water, you'll want to consider doing these 10 weird New Year's resolutions instead.

 With an eight percent success rate, New Year's resolutions aren't exactly realistic terms to commit to.
 As the year goes on, our motivations dwindle and we sacrifice ideals to adjust to real life demands.
 So while we may have started the year amped up with conviction and the best of intentions, a few months (weeks, or even days) in, we end up breaking our promises to ourselves and are left with feelings of failure and guilt.

 Instead of committing to 366 days (yep, 2016 is a leap year) of healthy eating and moderate alcohol intake, pursue a goal that's decidedly more realistic, and also more rewarding.
 While breaking a bad habit or getting out of debt are definitely worth your attention, bestow on them the title of requirements for life rather than goals for the new year.
 The list below touches on less serious topics that still contribute to your all-around happiness and success to ensure a gratifying 2016 (and you'll have a better time than you would making sure you're eating greens with every meal).

 1. Master three infallible jokes